Phineapple18/GhostSpectator/README.md

-# GhostSpectator (2.0.0)
+# GhostSpectator (2.0.1)
 Plugin for the "SCP: Secret Laboratory" game, that allows players to turn into Ghosts: Tutorials undetectable to alive players and not affecting the round.
-Depending on the config, Ghosts can perform various activities, such as teleporting to alive players, practising target shooting or challenging another Ghost to a duel.
+Depending on the config, Ghosts can perform various activities, such as teleporting to alive players or random rooms, practising target shooting or challenging another Ghost to a duel.

 ## Features
 - Ghosts can pass through most doors.
-- Ghosts can teleport to a random alive player by dropping a ghost item.
+- Ghosts can teleport to a random alive player or room by dropping a ghost item (Lantern).
+Dropping lit lantern teleports to a player, while unlit to a room.
 There is an option to exclude teleportation to certain roles.
 - Ghosts are always visible to each other, Spectators spactating a Ghost and Overwatchers.
 Depending on the config, Ghosts can be visible to Spectators spectating a non-Ghost player and Filmmakers.
 - Ghosts can't pick up or use items.
 - Ghosts can't interact with objects (except resetting their shooting targets).
 - Depending on the assigned permissions, Ghosts can:
   * noclip
   * drop or throw items or throwables (except their ghost item)
-  * create a shooting target(s)
+  * create a shooting target(s), that are visible only to them
   * give themselves a firearm with infinite ammunition
   * listen to SCP and Spectators chats (via command or automatically)
   * listen to other Ghosts via RoundSummary chat, if they are not within Proximity Chat or further than certain distance (via command or automatically)